craftingcity/RollHighOrDie/Selections Glossary/Features/Features.md

 #### Ineligible to Gain
 Unless otherwise stated, you may only ever gain a given Feature once.

-Some Features cannot be gained if you have a given Feature that it is incompatible with.
-These Features will list
+Some Features are exclusive with other Features.
+If you have these other Features, you are ineligible to gain th